 What this means in practical terms is the behaviour of your game might cause your frame budget to essentially be a lot lower than you think, so as well as watching your frame budget you also need to monitor the device temperature.
 Unreal provides the ApplicationLifecycleComponent to pass the temperature change signals from the device up to your game, so that can be used as an early warning that you might need to optimise or rethink particular sections of your game.

-Side note: this problem presented itself in my game as a sudden drop in frame rate (with accompanying graphical corruption) after leaving the game running for a little while, but more significantly the problems ‘mysteriously’ disappeared if I switched to a different app for five seconds before switching back.
+Side note: this problem presented itself in my game as a sudden drop in frame rate after leaving the game running for a little while, but more significantly the problems ‘mysteriously’ disappeared if I switched to a different app for five seconds before switching back.
 So if you see that behaviour, check your temperature!